purnesh42H/distribute-key-value-store/README.md

 - Run ./run.sh
 - Once the servers are spawned, each server will have seed keys a and b.

+# Node Architecture
+ - My architecture will have n fixed nodes once the servers are spawned
+ - For this version, it is assumed that there won't more or less servers than n
+ - Each server behaves as proxy.
+    - Whenever a request comes, a hash value is computed based on the key using "hash/fnv" of go.
+    - A module of hash gives the server id for that key
+    - The request is forwarded to that server
+  - It stores the key-value pair in memory

 # Endpoints
 - SET - http://localhost:PORT/set
   - It creates/updates the key value pair in the store